MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 In "Configure user storage of BitLocker recovery information" select whether users are allowed, required, or not allowed to generate a 48-digit recovery password or a 256-bit recovery key.

 Select "Omit recovery options from the BitLocker setup wizard" to prevent users from specifying recovery options when they turn on BitLocker on a drive.
-This means that you will not be able to specify which recovery option to use when you turn on BitLocker, instead BitLocker recovery options for the drive are determined by the policy setting.
+This means that you won't be able to specify which recovery option to use when you turn on BitLocker, instead BitLocker recovery options for the drive are determined by the policy setting.

 In "Save BitLocker recovery information to Active Directory Domain Services" choose which BitLocker recovery information to store in AD DS for fixed data drives.
 If you select "Backup recovery password and key package", both the BitLocker recovery password and key package are stored in AD DS.
 Storing the key package supports recovering data from a drive that has been physically corrupted.
 If you select "Backup recovery password only," only the recovery password is stored in AD DS.